tmolteno/disko/README.md

 ## Changelog

+0.9.4b5 Import Resolution in disko to get array beam width.
 0.9.4b4 Expose parent parsers.
         Refer to min_res() rather than nside for spheres Fix bugs in display of mesh spheres add disko.fov namespace
         serialize to hdf5 files
         New disko_draw CLI tool
+        Conjugate visibilities from files.
 0.9.4b3 Move sphere args parser to the sphere object.
 0.9.4b2 Add helper method to calculate beam size.
         Add area(), get_power() method to sphere.
 Make it work.